lifepillar/vim-colortemplate/Readme.md

 ## Migrating from v1

-Users of Colortemplate v1 should still be able to build their color schemes, with just a couple of additional warnings.
+Users of Colortemplate v1 in most cases will still be able to build their color schemes, with just a couple of additional warnings.
 Anyway, to fully migrate to v2, the following must be taken into account:

 - The `Terminal Colors` directive has been deprecated in favor of the much more flexible mechanism of *variants* (see below).
+- The ambiguous `@term<color>` interpolation pattern has been removed: use `@term16<color>` or `@term256<color>` instead.
 - There is a new `Term Colors` key, which allows you specify the 16 ASCII colors to be used in Vim terminal windows.
 If you were using `verbatim` blocks for this, you should remove them: Colortemplate v2 automatically defines